azabelmena/ccom4086/numerical-representation-in-computers/integers..md

 For signed multiplication, there are somethings to note.
-Particularly, the multiplication will ignore the higher order `w` bits, moreover, it seems to leave the least significant bits the same as well.
+Particularly, the multiplication will ignore the higher order $$w$$ bits, moreover, it seems to leave the least significant bits the same as well.

 ![Overflow of signed integers.](../.gitbook/assets/2021-08-20_17-07_1.png)